Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 * Edges to review are stored in a priority queue.
 * The initial priority of each edge is `P(match)` --- the likelihood that the edge is positive.
+* The PCCS in `(V, E_p)` are dynamically maintained.
+    * Dynamic connectivity data structure (Levels of Euler Tour Forests)
+    * Euler Tours are maintained in a binary search tree with fast split and join capabilities.
+[Sun-2016]
 * We pop edges from the priority queue and present them to the user.
   In each case the user can make one of three decisions:
     * Reviewing an edge as `no-match` between two existing PCCs, indicates